 A distinctive tower allows for interactive learning and experimentation.

-Enrolled in the Energy Trust of Oregon Path to Net Zero program, Bend Science Station is one of the first buildings of its type in Central Oregon to achieve net-zero energy.
-It is expected to produce approximately 16% more energy than it consumes on a net-yearly basis, through a combination of rooftop solar panels and energy use reductions realized by high-efficiency heat pumps, water heaters, and lighting and passive measures like building orientation and natural ventilation systems.
+Enrolled in the Energy Trust of Oregon Path to Net Zero program, Bend Science Station is one of the first buildings of its type in Central Oregon designed to achieve net-zero energy.
+It is expected to produce more energy than it consumes on a net-yearly basis, through a combination of rooftop solar panels and energy use reductions realized by high-efficiency heat pumps, water heaters, and lighting and passive measures like building orientation and natural ventilation systems.